Thank-you for being part of our research into the causes of lung cancer.

 We very much hope that you will continue to participate in our research and let us use your samples and data.
 However, as explained to you when you were recruited, you have the right to withdraw at any time and we will do our best to make sure that it is easy to do so.

-If at any stage you do feel you want to withdraw from the study, please contact us by telephone or e-mail (as above) or write to us at the address below:
+If at any stage you do feel you want to withdraw from the study, please complete this online form, contact us by telephone or e-mail (as above) or write to us at the address below:

 Liverpool Lung Project